416 N. Campus Drive, MAIN 416

 The Arkansas Historical Association is offering a grant of up to $300 to facilitate attendance at AHA’s annual conference of a student or teacher from each of the state’s congressional districts.
 Applicants for this scholarship may include either: (A) undergraduate or graduate students currently enrolled in an Arkansas institution of higher learning: or (B) K-12 history and social studies teachers.
 Funds may be used for lodging, transportation, meals, and registration.

-The 83rd Arkansas Historical Association conference will be held April 25-27, 2024, in Heber Springs.
-The theme is “Picturing Arkansas: Depictions of Its People in Art, Photography, Literature, Music, and Media.”
+The 84th Arkansas Historical Association conference will be held April 10-12, 2025 in Fort Smith.
+The theme is “Law and Justice in Arkansas.”

 How to Apply